Health Effects of Ozone Depletion: Eye Disorders

 As the ozone layer gets thinner, UV-B radiation at the surface of the Earth increases.
 If the ozone amount decreases by 10% during the spring and summer, the annual UV dose increases by about 12%.

-Cataracts and blindness are among the most common eye diseases associated with further ozone layer depletion and increased UV-B at the Earth's surface.
-Unlike the skin, which can adapt to UV radiation by becoming browner and thicker, the eye does not have any such defence mechanisms.
+Cataracts and blindness are among the most common eye diseases associated with further ozone layer depletion and increased UV-B at the Earth’s surface.
+Unlike the skin, which can adapt to UV radiation by becoming browner and thicker, the eye does not have any such defense mechanisms.
 On the contrary, research shows that eyes become more sensitive with increased exposure to radiation.
 This can damage the cornea, the lens and the retina.

 Increased exposure to UV radiation from ozone depletion is expected to increase the number of people experiencing cataracts.
 A 1% decrease in stratospheric ozone may result in 100,000 to 150,000 additional cases of blindness due to eye cataracts world-wide.
+With ozone-hole.org.uk you are one step further to discover more about the ways to prevent ozone depletion.